NicLandajo/comfyui-preview-video-monitor/README.md

 🎞️ Improved preview_fps Control now accepts both

-"Smart" automatic detection when you want the tool to choose the best framerate, or Exact custom values like 24, 29.97, 48, or 60 when you need perfect animation timing.
+"Smart" automatic detection when you want the tool to choose the best framerate, or Exact custom values like 24, 29.97, 48, or 60 when you need exact animation timing.

 ⚡ Smoother Playback, Same Rock-Solid Performance